 Then light priming of your canvas works best.
 You can even work without priming your canvas, but the color of unprimed canvas is darker, making it harder for graphite to show up.

-But, if you are working with charcoal, the darker pigment will show up just fine on unprimed canvas.
+But, if you are working with charcoal, the darker pigment will show up just fine on an unprimed canvas.

-Can You Create Fine Details on Canvas?
+Can You Create Fine Pencil Lines on Canvas?

 You can, but you’ll need to prime your canvas with several coats of gesso first to create a smooth surface to work on.
 It can take some practice to get a smooth surface when priming your canvas, but it can be done.